PetromirDev/next-store/README.md

 # Welcome to my NextJS shop

+❗❗❗DISCLAIMER❗❗❗

+The project is currently not working in Vercel, so you must download it locally.

+NodeJS version: v16.13.1

+## Installation

+1. You must install NodeJS v16.13.1
+2. Run `npm install --save --save-dev` in the project root folder
+3. Run `npm run dev` to start the development environment

 ## Project idea

 This is a simple learning project that I made with the intention to get into TypeScript.
 It's a simple shop, using which you can: